openshift/enhancements/enhancements/monitoring/metrics-collection-profiles.md

 ## Infrastructure Needed [optional]

-### Adopted Scrape Profiles
+### Adopted metrics collection profiles

-Add the team and the component that will to adopt scrape profiles and implementation status.
+Add the team and the component that will to adopt metrics collection profiles and implementation status.
 Possible implementation status:
 - considering
 - implementation in progress
 - implemented